 The United Nations Volunteers (UNV) programme advances the inclusion of persons with disabilities by providing volunteering opportunities around the world.
 Three UN Volunteers with disabilities serving in Namibia, Madagascar and South Sudan share their inspiring journeys of strength, passion and success.

 Jonathan Andriambalohery is a national UN Volunteer who serves with UNV Madagascar as Communications Assistant.
 He refuses to allow his disability to come between him and his passion and hard work for a career in communications.
+Jonathan's volunteer assignment is funded by the Government of Germany.

 Here are their stories.